MicrosoftDocs/intellicode/docs/custom-models.md

       - For C++ repositories: Visual Studio 2019 Update 4 or higher
    - The IntelliCode task must be completed within 1 hour of the start of the pipeline.
       - We recommend setting up a simpler pipeline for the IntelliCode task if you have a lengthy build process.
+   - You have a [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) for IntelliCode.
+      - You can use the same service connection across your projects' pipelines.
    - You have enabled acquisiton of team models.
 You can verify this setting in **Tools** > **Options** > **IntelliCode** > **Acquire team models for completions**.

 Install the [Visual Studio IntelliCode Build task](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCodeBuild) from Visual Studio Marketplace to your Azure DevOps organization and select the organization you’d like to add the task to.